hzget/hzget.github.io/ml_tech/data_prepare.md

 ## Split data

-We need to exclude test data from the data set before further investigation.
+We need to exclude test data from the data set before further exploration.
 Otherwise, our brain will detect patterns from all data (including test data) and lead to select a particular kind of ML model.
 In a word, it is highly prone to overfitting.
 The page [split data set][split data set page]